 Knog Straight Jacket Fatty Hardened Chain and Padlock.
 1365g.
-This hardened chain takes twice as long to cut than the Abus Bordo, however it doesn’t have the convenience of mounting to your frame.
-The price of decent quality chain/padlocks ($32 USD in this case) is significantly lower than most high end folding or d-locks which makes them a very attractive to those on a budget.
+This hardened chain takes twice as long to cut as the Abus Bordo, however, it doesn’t have the convenience of mounting to your frame.
+The price of decent quality chain/padlocks ($32 USD in this case) is significantly lower than most high end folding or d-locks which makes them very attractive to those on a budget.

 1. Lock your bike in the busiest location possible.

 Although bikes go missing in the middle of busy cities all the time, if there is more foot traffic, your bike stands a much better chance.

 2. Lock to something stronger than your lock.